-Imagery is being increasingly used in deep-sea surveys due to the ethical concerns of using extractive sampling in sensitive habitats and the ability of image-based methods to sample larger areas, collecting qualitative and quantitative data.
+Due to the ethical concerns of using extractive sampling in sensitive habitats, the ability of image-based methods to sample larger areas and collect qualitative and quantitative data, imagery is increasingly used in deep-sea surveys.
 Despite these advantages, one of the main challenges of using imagery as the source of biodiversity data is the difficulty in accurately identifying fauna.
-This has led to the development of alternative, often morphological-based classification schemes for the identification and annotation of marine fauna from imagery.
-The Collaborative and Annotation Tools for Analysis of Marine Imagery and video (CATAMI) classification scheme was developed in Australia, through a collaborative and consultative process including scientists, taxonomists, managers and image annotators.
-It comprises a hierarchy of standardized, descriptive terms, each with a definition and unique numerical code, Codes for Australian Aquatic Biota (CAAB), for annotating faunal units in imagery.
-The CATAMI scheme is designed to be useable by non-experts and thus classification within groups is based on morphology, which aligns well with taxonomy in some Phyla.
-In a recent study, we developed a dual annotation method in which we used both a specific taxonomic identifier and a standard morphological identifier (CATAMI) together to annotate black corals and octoorals, effectively generating two separate data sets with differing resolutions and applications.
-In an effort to move closer towards global standardization, the use of a standardized classification of morphospecies (e.g., CATAMI) would be beneficial, together with a taxonomic scheme to classify fauna from imagery.
+This has led to the development of alternative, often morphologically based classification schemes for the identification and annotation of marine fauna from imagery.
+The CATAMI classification scheme was developed in Australia through a collaborative and consultative process that included scientists, taxonomists, managers and image annotators.
+It comprises a hierarchy of standardized, descriptive terms, each with a definition and unique numerical code, Codes for Australian Aquatic Biota, for annotating faunal units in imagery.
+The CATAMI scheme is designed to be used by non-experts; thus, classification within groups is based on morphology, which aligns well with taxonomy in some Phyla.
+In a recent study, we developed a dual annotation method where we used a specific taxonomic identifier and a standard morphological identifier (CATAMI) together to annotate black corals and octocorals.
+Effectively, this generated two separate data sets with differing resolutions and applications.
+In an effort to move closer towards global standardization, the use of a standardized classification of morphospecies (e.g., CATAMI) and a taxonomic scheme to classify fauna from imagery would be beneficial.
 This has the advantages of generating standardized annotations suitable for sharing across various research groups and regionally specific, high resolution taxonomic biodiversity data.
-It also enables flexibility to apply multiple morphotypes to the same operational taxonomic unit, thus accommodating the morphological plasticity and variability inherent in several faunal groups.
+It also gives flexibility in applying multiple morphotypes to the same operational taxonomic unit (OTU); thus, it accommodates the morphological plasticity and variability inherent in several faunal groups.

-SMarTaR-ID: Creating a global standardized marine taxon reference image database
+SMarTaR-ID: creating a global standardized marine taxon reference image database

-By Kirsty McQuaid, Kerry Howell, Jaime Davies and the SMarTaR-ID Team
+Kirsty McQuaid, Kerry Howell, Jaime Davies and the SmarTaR-ID team from the Plymouth University, UK and the South African National Biodiversity Institute, South Africa